Now People could once get a job

 Worth a look Books

-A maid who attended the bedroom and “tucked in the bedclothes”
+A maid who attended the bedroom and 'tucked in' the bedclothes (sheets, blankets)

 Sheep (& Cattle) were to be fed on Turnips during the winter months to fatten them up, so the Shepherds would have certain responsibilities as to keeping the sheep contained, slicing the turnips, lambs kept seperate etc.